Global weak solutions and incompressible limit to the isentropic compressible Navier-Stokes equations in 2D bounded domains with ripped density and large initial data: Introduction

 \subsection{Strategy of the proof}

-\qquad We shall now explain the major difficulties and techniques in the proof of Theorem \ref{t1.1}.
+We shall now explain the major difficulties and techniques in the proof.
 The demonstration of Theorem \ref{t1.1} necessitates the construction of global smooth approximate solutions.
-To this aim, we mainly adopt the local existence theory with strictly positive initial density and the blow-up criterion (see Lemma \ref{l2.1}) to construct global approximate solutions, then let the lower bound of the initial density go to zero.
-The pivotal aspect of our analytical framework involves deriving uniform \textit{a priori} estimates which are independent of the lower bound of density.
+To this aim, we mainly adopt the local existence theory with strictly positive initial density and the blow-up criterion (see Lemma \ref{l2.1}), and then let the lower bound of the initial density go to zero.
+The pivotal aspect of our analytical framework involves deriving uniform \textit{a priori} estimates which are independent of the lower bound of density and the bulk viscosity, thus enabling us to study the incompressible limit.

-It should be pointed out that the crucial techniques used in \cite{DM23,HWZ2,WWZ} cannot be adopted to the situation treated here since their arguments rely heavily on the facts that domain is without bounary or flat.
-Moreover, compared with the case of 3D bounded domains \cite{CAI23}, the absence of small initial energy will give rise to additional difficulties.
-Consequently, some new observations and ideas are needed to establish the desired {\it a priori} estimates under the assumption \eqref{lam}.
+It should be pointed out that the crucial techniques used in \cite{DM23,WWZ} cannot be adopted to the situation treated here since their arguments rely heavily on the facts that domain is without boundary or flat.
+Moreover, compared with the case of 3D bounded domains \cite{CAI23}, the absence of small initial energy and the bounds of {\it a priori} estimates independent of the bulk viscosity $\lambda$ will give rise to additional difficulties.
+Consequently, some new observations and ideas are needed to overcome these obstacles.

-It was shown in \cite{SW11} that if $0<T^*<\infty$ is the maximal existence time of strong solutions to \eqref{a1}--\eqref{a3}, then
+It was shown in \cite{SZ11} that if $0<T^*<\infty$ is the maximal existence time of strong solutions to \eqref{a1}--\eqref{a3}, then